-The Applied Clinical Psychology program at our Southern California campuses adheres to a practitioner-scholar model, preparing mental health practitioners with both a broad knowledge of the scientific and theoretical principles and the ability to apply that knowledge to specific clinical situations.
+The Applied Clinical Psychology program in Southern California adheres to a practitioner-scholar model, preparing mental health practitioners with both a broad knowledge of the scientific and theoretical principles and the ability to apply that knowledge to specific clinical situations.

 Graduates are equipped with the expert knowledge in theory, research, and practice in clinical psychology needed to serve as lead practitioners and/or senior administrators in both educational and clinical settings.
 The program can be completed in three years, including an internship.